 - 1. A is diagonalizable. - 2.
 The sum of the geometric multiplicities of the eigenvalues of A equals n. - 3.
-The sum of the algebraic multiplicities of the eigenvalues of A equals n, and the geometric multiplicity equals the algebraic multiplicity of each eigenvalue.
+The sum of the algebraic multiplicities of the eigenvalues of A equals n, and for each eigenvalue, the geometric multiplicity equals the algebraic multiplicity.